fperegrinvs/SWProxy-plugins/README.md

 This plugin will generate extra data when visiting friend.
 The extra data is intended to help with guild recruit evaluation.

 ### Run Logger
-Will log runs and drops from Necro, Dragon and Giants.
-The outut filename is defined in the "full_log_filename" parameter of swproxy.config
+Will log runs and drops from Necro, Dragons, Giants, elemental halls and HoH.
+The outut filename is defined in the "log_runs_filename" parameter of swproxy.config

+### Summon Logger
+Will log summons of any type of scroll, social and crystal.
+Does not work with individual monster pieces (from SD).
+Is currently untested with LS and L&D pieces.
+The outut filename is defined in the "log_summon_filename" parameter of swproxy.config